suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // In Javascript, heartbeat can be converted to a readable date using "new Date(heartbeat* 1000)"
 		   // version will only appear if device has previously been queried already
 		   // heartbeat and version are cached values
+		   // location will only appear if location has been set already

 		B. GET DEVICES FILTERED
 		-  Request: